mkotsovoulou/python/labs/types/README.md

   z = float(x) + float(y)
 {% endspoiler %}

-## Execute your program and provide the value 1 for x, and 1 for y
+## Execute your program

+Provide the value 1 for x, and 1 for y

 Remember in order to execute your code you type in the terminal:
 ```
 python types.py
 ```
+Make sure that the output is 2.0!

 {% next %}
 ### Check Your Code